processfeedback/process-feedback-workshops/Readme.md

 ---

-For updates, announcements, and to join our community, follow us on[Linked In](https://www.linkedin.com/company/process-feedback/)
+For updates, announcements, and to join our community, follow us on [Linked In](https://www.linkedin.com/company/process-feedback/)

 Have questions or need more information?
 Feel free to [contact us](mailto:contact@processfeedback.org).